Hike the Batona Trail from the Carranza Memorial to Apple Pie Hill and climb the fire tower for a panoramic view.

 3.9 – Cross another unmarked woods road.
 Start heading “up” Apple Pie Hill – very minor elevation change.

 4.2 – Apple Pie Hill Fire Tower.
 You can climb the stairs to the top, but the very top enclosed platform is locked.
-The tower is quite stable and not nearly as rickety as some we’ve climbed.

 There is a woods road right to the tower, and this is obviously a favorite hang-out party spot… lots of trash and graffiti unfortunately.